-Basic Brownies – You probably have everything you need to make these chocolaty treats!
+Easy Chocolate Brownies – You probably have everything you need to make these chocolaty treats!

-I have to admit something to you, my 17 year old son is the brownie maker at our house.
+I have to admit something to you … my oldest son is the brownie maker at our house.
 He loves to make these brownies – and asks to make them every so often.

 Although we usually enjoy them just plain like this – sometimes, we add mini M&M’s, or add a thick layer of chocolatey frosting or doctor them up some other way.

 If you’re looking for a simple, basic brownie recipe that doesn’t disappoint – definitely give these a try!

 - baking powder

 How to make Brownies from scratch

 Time needed: 40 minutes.